Computing finite--temperature elastic constants with noise cancellation

 \section{Abstract}

 Elastic constants are central material properties, frequently reported in experimental and theoretical studies.
-While their computation is straightforward in the absence of thermal fluctuations, finite--temperature methods often suffer from poor signal--to--noise ratios or the presence of strong anharmonic effects.
+While their computation is straightforward in the absence of thermal fluctuations, finite--temperature methods often suffer from poor signal--to--noise ratios, the presence of strong anharmonic effects, or require second-order derivatives with respect to spatial coordinates to be taken.
 Here, we show how to compute elastic constants in thermal ordered and disordered systems by generalizing a noise--cancellation method originally developed for piezoelectric coupling coefficients.
 A slight strain is applied to an equilibrated solid.
 Simulations of both the strained and unstrained (or oppositely strained) reference systems are performed using identical thermostatting schemes.
-As demonstrated theoretically and with generic one--dimensional models, this allows stress differences to be evaluated and elastic constants to be determined with much reduced thermal noise.
+As demonstrated theoretically and with generic one--dimensional models, this allows stress differences to be evaluated and elastic constants to be determined with favorable thermal noise.
 We then apply this approach across a diverse set of systems, spanning crystalline argon, ordered silicon as well as amorphous silicon, poly(methyl methacrylate), and cellulose derivatives.